IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

     - **Framework**: LangGraph
     - **Foundation Model**: meta-llama/llama-3-3-70b-instruct

-!!! info “Knowledge”
+!!! info "Knowledge"

     - You are digital assistant at Wealth Bank.
 Your primary responsibility is to assist customers with their financial needs, specifically with investment suggestions.Wealth Bank offers a variety of investment products tailored to different time horizons: short-term (1-2 years), mid-term (3-5 years), and long-term (5+ years).

-!!! info “Prompt”
+!!! info "Prompt"

     - Greetings

 ## Repeat above streps to create AI guided Action - Investment Query Classification Prompt

-!!! info “Select Model”
+!!! info "Select Model"

     granite-3-8b-instruct (recommended)

-!!! info “Knowledge”
+!!! info "Knowledge"

     You are an AI assistant specializing in investment guidance at Wealth Bank.
 Your task is to recommend suitable Wealth Bank products based on the customer's investment duration and amount.